OpenMediaVault-Plugin-Developers/openmediavault-autoshutdown/README.md

 It is 10:00 am.
 Autoshutdown does the first check:

-Prio 0: UPHOURS
+__Prio 0:__ UPHOURS
 They are set to "06:00..20:00" which means 06:00 - 20:00 (6am to 8pm).
 No
 further checks needed, the script sleeps until 8pm.

 It is 20:01 (8:01pm) now and Autoshutdown does further checks:

-Prio 0: UPHOURS
-The server is not in the (forced) stay-up-range (06::00..20:00) => negative, next check

-Prio 1: IPs
+__Prio 1:__ IPs
-Let's assume, that only IP 137 is online, so the check is negative, next check
+Let's assume, that only IP 137 is online, so the check is negative, next check.

-Prio 2: Ports
+__Prio 2:__ Ports
 Let's assume, that there is no connection on any port to watch.
-The check is negative, next check
+The check is negative, next check.

-Prio 3: UL/DL-Rate
+__Prio 3:__ UL/DL-Rate
 Maybe a DL is running with 238 kB/s over the last minute.
 The check is positive, no more checks needed.
 Autoshutdown goes to sleep for x seconds.

-Prio 4 and 6:
+__Prio 4 and 6:__
-Not needed, because a check with a higher priority is positive
+Not needed, because a check with a higher priority is positive.

 Configuration options details: